EVA is registered trademark of Stern Stewart.

 = – × =

-The data reveals fluctuations in the company's financial performance and capital efficiency over the five-year period.
+The financial data reveals notable fluctuations and trends over the five-year period under review.

 - Net Operating Profit After Taxes (NOPAT)